 Even with the correction for unequal variances, we are not quite done.
 The general problem of testing the significance of the differences between the means of two normal populations with different variances is known as the Fisher-Behrens problem.
 The test statistic computed by dividing the difference in means by its estimated standard error does not have the t-distribution when the variances are different in treatments and controls, and the significance of the estimated difference in means is likely to be overstated if no correction is made.
-If there are equal numbers of treatments and controls, the statistic will be approximately distributed as Student's t but with degrees of freedom that can be as little as half the nominal degrees of freedom when one of the two variances is zero.
+If there are equal numbers of treatments and controls, the statistic will be approximately distributed as Student's t, but with degrees of freedom that can be as little as half the nominal degrees of freedom when one of the two variances is zero.
 In general, there is also no reason to suppose that the heterogeneity in the treatment effects is normal, which will further complicate inference in small samples.

-Another standard practice, recommended by DGK, and which is also common in medical RCTs according to Freedman (2008), is to run the regression (14) with additional controls taken from the baseline data or equivalently (13) with the X_i but without the interactions,
+Another standard practice, recommended by DGK, and which is also common in medical RCTs according to Freedman (2008), is to run the regression (14) with additional controls taken from the baseline data, or equivalently (13) with the X_i but without the interactions, of β_1 , which is the parameter of interest.
+However, by absorbing variance, as compared with (14), they will increase the precision of the estimate-this is not necessarily the case, but will often be true.
+DGK, p.
+3924 give an example: "controlling for baseline test scores in evaluations of educational interventions greatly improves the precision of the estimates, which reduces the cost of these evaluations when a baseline test can be conducted."

-(15) $$Y_i = \beta_0 + \beta_1 T_i + \sum_j \theta_j X{ij} + u_i$$
+$$Y_i = \beta_0 + \beta_1 T_i + \sum_i \theta_j X{ij} + u_i \tag{15}$$